 - Sharply produced video can also persuade sellers to work with an agent, confident that their property will be shown in the best possible light.

-- Overall, property listings with video generate more than four times more leads.
+- Overall, property listings with video generate more leads.

-Basically, this video works as well for someone who has never seen 118 East 60th St #29C before as it does for a serious buyer hoping to get just a little more insight into the interior and what it would be like to actually live there.
+This video works as well for someone who has never seen the property before as it does for a serious buyer hoping to get just a little more insight into the interior and what it would be like to actually live there.

-The house or apartment showcase/overview is just one possible use case for property videos.
-A video might also be used for:
+A house or apartment showcase is just one possible use case for property videos.
+A real estate video might also be used for: